 There are a number of annual awards and scholarships for political science majors.
-Interested students should contact the undergraduate studies secretary at 815-753-1011.
+Interested students should contact the department office at 815-753-1011.

-Graduating political science majors completing the department's honors program, which includes a high cumulative grade point average and special coursework, and a quality honors thesis in the senior year, are recognized at the department's commencement ceremony.
+Graduating majors completing the department's honors program, which includes a high cumulative grade point average, special coursework, and a quality honors thesis in their senior year, are recognized at the department's commencement ceremony.
 Each recipient is given a special gold cord that identifies a student as someone graduating with department honors.

-The Wilkinson award honors the graduating senior majoring in political science with the highest cumulative grade point average.
+This award honors one graduating senior majoring in political science, attending NIU all four years, with the highest cumulative grade point average.
 The recipient is awarded a certificate of achievement at the department's commencement ceremony and a monetary amount is credited to the recipient's bursar account.
 In addition, the student's name is engraved on a permanent plaque that hangs in the department's main office.

 The purpose of the Pi Sigma Alpha Honor Society is to promote the study of political science in the United States through the encouragement and recognition of excellence in scholarship.
 The Pi Sigma Alpha Honor Society was founded at the University of Texas in 1920 and has grown to over 440 chapters in universities and colleges across the United States.
-The new members of NIU's own chapter, called Epsilon Zeta chapter, are selected on the following criteria: 1) They must be political science majors who achieved a grade of A or B in all of their 12 or more political science courses and 2) their overall academic record places them in the upper one-third of their collegiate class.
+Members are selected on the following criteria: 1) They must be political science majors who achieved a grade of A or B in all of their 12 or more political science courses and 2) their overall academic record places them in the upper one-third of their collegiate class.
 At the department's commencement ceremony, each new member receives a certificate of membership in Pi Sigma Alpha from the national office and their names are enrolled on Pi Sigma Alpha's membership rolls.
 Membership in academic honor society is a worthy accomplishment.
 Upon request, the national office will write letters to prospective employers or graduate schools verifying membership.

 Graduating political science majors with cumulative grade point averages of 3.0 to 3.49 on a scale of zero to 4.0 are recognized as "Political Science Scholars" at the department's commencement ceremony.
 Each recipient is awarded a special certificate of achievement.